Trail of the Yukon

 Trail of the Yukon is a 1949 American Northern film directed by William Beaudine and starring Kirby Grant, Suzanne Dalbert and Bill Edwards.
 It was based on a novel by James Oliver Curwood about a North-West Mounted Police officer and his faithful German Shepherd dog Chinook.
 It is part of the Northern genre.
 The film was popular, and inspired Monogram to make a series of nine further films starring Grant and Chinook.

 Plot

+When six men rob a bank of $150,000 Mountie Bob McDonald and his dog Chinook go after them.
+Two outlaws, a father and son, take all of the stolen money and run out on the other outlaws.
+The father is killed in a shoot-out, and the son is captured by the other outlaws and tied to a tree.
+Chinook loosens the captive’s ropes with his teeth, and the son is able to help McDonald, who has been wounded.
+All of the outlaws are captured.